firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 ## Lightwalletd-Compromising Adversary

-**Description:** The lightwalletd service the user connects to is compromised *or outright malicious.
-In addition to being in complete control over *lightwalletd, the adversary can intercept all of the app's network traffic *and can run code as another app on the user's phone (e.g. a fake calculator *app).
+**Description:** The lightwalletd service the user connects to is compromised or outright malicious.
+In addition to being in complete control over lightwalletd, the adversary can intercept all of the app's network traffic and can run code as another app on the user's phone (e.g. a fake calculator app).
 The adversary knows some addresses belonging to the user.
-Accidental *reorgs happen regularly.
+Accidental reorgs happen regularly.

 We expect the following security invariants to be satisfied when the user is attacked by this kind of adversary as well as any of the weaker ones in the sections below.
 The adversary...

+- can't execute arbitrary code on the user's phone.
+- can't learn any of the user's cryptographic key material (spending keys, viewing keys, seed phrase, etc.)
+- can't steal the user's funds.
+- can't burn the user's funds or otherwise make them unspendable.
+- can't cause the funds the user sends to someone else to be gone from their wallet but be unspendable by the recipient.
+- can't make the user send funds to the wrong address.
 - can't tell what the user's current shielded balance is (aside from it being zero when the wallet is created).
 - can't learn information about the user's shielded balance over time (aside